 In addition to paleo-friendly dishes, many items on this plan are low in FODMAPs or suitable for ketogenic or AIP diets.

-Pete’s Paleo offers several plans at varying price points.
+Pete’s Real Food offers several plans at varying price points.

 While most orders include free delivery, applicable shipping fees are determined at checkout.

-Pete’s Paleo meals are free of soy, dairy, corn, eggs, legumes, preservatives, artificial sweeteners, and genetically modified organisms (GMOs).
+Pete’s Real Food meals are free of soy, dairy, corn, eggs, legumes, preservatives, artificial sweeteners, and genetically modified organisms (GMOs).

-They’re also manufactured in a gluten-free facility, which may be ideal for those with celiac disease or a gluten sensitivity.
+They’re also manufactured in a gluten-free facility, which may be ideal for those with celiac disease or gluten-related disorders.

-Pete’s Paleo also uses organic produce whenever possible, along with grass-fed, pasture-raised, and hormone-free meat.
+Pete’s Real Food also uses organic produce and grass-fed, pasture-raised, and hormone-free meat whenever possible.

 Additionally, they partner with suppliers who prioritize sustainability and provide in-depth information about ingredient sourcing on their website.